oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 import { Home } from './Home';
 ```

 The router is responsible for looking at the route part of the URL and selecting the right React component to render.
-To add the router to your application, replace the component returned by in the `render()` function with the code below.
+To add the router to your application, replace the component returned in the `render()` function with the code below.

 ```jsx
 <div className="App">